Taruwar Kohli: Career

 Against J&K he scored 31 runs in 26 balls with two sixers.
 He bowled 6 overs giving 25 and took one wicket.

 Against Himachal Pradesh he scored 31 runs in 30 balls with two sixes.
 He also took one catch.

 Against Services he scored 7 runs not out and took one catch.

 he played the Pre-Quarter-Final match against Mahhrashtra on 5 March at Delhi for Vijay Hazare trophy.
 He scored 46 runs and played 86 runs partnership with Harbhajan Singh and won the match against Maharashtra.

-He will now play against Hyedrabad on 7th of march at delhi in Quarter-Finals.
+He will now play against Hyedrabad on 7th of march at Delhi in Quarterfinals.

 He was the leading run-scorer for Mizoram in the 2018–19 Vijay Hazare Trophy, with 373 runs in seven matches.
 He was also the leading wicket-taker, with eight dismissals.

+Kohli announced his retirement in 2024.
+His finished with a first-class average of 53.80.